Focusing on different research aspects, the MIMY project is structured into ten work packages which are closely interlinked with each other.

 - Migrant youth between vulnerability & resilience

-Work package 4 “Migrant youth between vulnerability & resilience” will involve interviews with young migrants in the chosen localities in each case study.
+Work package 4 “Migrant youth between vulnerability & resilience” involves interviews with young migrants in the chosen localities in each case study.
 The contextual, historical, biographical, and policy related contexts will be revealed via these interviews.
 This will further include peer-researchers to empower the young migrants enabling greater access and a deeper qualitative engagement than academics alone could achieve.

 - Effects of local actors on migration & integration dynamics